gaearon/overreacted.io/src/pages/why-do-hooks-rely-on-call-order.md

 ---

 As I mentioned earlier, this post doesn’t aim to be exhaustive.
-There are more interesting problems with different proposals.
+There are other interesting problems with different proposals.
 Some of them are more obscure (e.g. related to concurrency or advanced compilation techniques) and might be a topic for another blog post in the future.

 Hooks aren’t perfect either, but it’s the best tradeoff we could find for solving these problems.
-There are things we [still need to fix](https://github.com/reactjs/rfcs/pull/68#issuecomment-440780509) and things are more awkward with Hooks than classes, but that’s a topic for another blog post.
+There are things we [still need to fix](https://github.com/reactjs/rfcs/pull/68#issuecomment-440780509), and there exist things that are more awkward with Hooks than classes.
+That is also a topic for another blog post.

 Whether I covered your favorite alternative proposal or not, I hope this writeup helped shed some light on our thinking process, and the criteria we consider when choosing an API.
 As you can see, a lot of it (such as making sure that copy-pasting, moving code, adding and removing dependencies works as expected) has to do with [optimizing for change](/optimized-for-change/).
 I hope that React users will appreciate these aspects.